Central African Republic: Youth unemployment, ages 15-24

 use the country comparator to compare trends over time.

-We present the rate of youth unemployment for C.A.
-Republic and other countries.
+We present the rate of youth unemployment for Central African Republic and other countries.
 Youth unemployment is the percent of 15-24 year olds who are part of the labor force but are unemployed.
 Recall that the labor force includes the employed and the unemployed people.

 Definition: Youth unemployment refers to the share of the labor force ages 15-24 without work but available for and seeking employment.